 Audience: Public, members, sponsors.
 Note: although the Facebook page is public, only those who use Facebook are likely to see it.

 Constraints: Less control.
 Not accessible to all internet users.
 Posts are ephemeral.
+You have little control over who sees them and when.

-Email – Email Newsletters and bulletins to members
+Email – Email Newsletters

 Benefits: Immediate delivery to readers.
 Ability to send to segregated lists.
 Workload can be distributed.